 NLP in a Nutshell

+NLP is a branch of machine learning and AI which deals with human language, and more specifically with bridging the gap between human communication and computer understanding.
 NLP sounds like a very niche thing, but it’s actually incredibly prevalent.
-You’ve probably encountered a natural language processing system in your day to day life without realizing it.
+You’ve probably encountered a natural language processing system in your day-to-day life without realizing it.

 - Question answering (search engines)

 - Machine translation - translating from one language to another (Google Translate)

 - Information extraction - pulling relevant details from unstructured and/or structured data (like important info from health records, relevant news that could impact a trade for a trading algorithm, etc.)

 - Sentiment analysis - detecting the attitude (positive, negative, neutral) of a piece of text (used by businesses on their social media comments or for customer service, etc.)

 1. Cleaning and preprocessing the data.
 Before it can be processed by an algorithm, the textual data must be cleaned and annotated (labeled).
 Cleaning usually involves text normalization (converting to lowercase, removing punctuation, etc.), removing parts of speech without any inherent meaning (also called “stop words” — such as a, the, for, etc.), simplifying and converting words to their roots (through stemming or lemmatization — see below), and converting the text to smaller units called “tokens.”

 Two common techniques for cleaning text by cutting off suffixes ("stemming") or stripping words to their root ("lemmatization")